 - other fridges, freezers and chiller units can maintain a range of low temperatures as required

 A range of equipment can be placed into the incubators or cold room as required.
-This includes physical testing equipment, electronic sensors, or pressure vessels.
+This includes physical testing equipment, electronic sensors or pressure vessels.
 The latter range in size from approximately 1–12 litres.
-Many items of equipment in the lab have been manufactured within BGS workshops, and it is possible to construct specialised equipment for specific studies.
+Many items of equipment in the lab have been manufactured within BGS workshops and it is possible for us to construct specialised equipment for specific studies.